Édgar González (pitcher)

-Édgar Gerardo González Elizondo (born February 23, 1983) is a Mexican professional baseball pitcher for the Rieleros de Aguascalientes of the Mexican League.
-He has played in Major League Baseball (MLB) for the Arizona Diamondbacks, Oakland Athletics, Colorado Rockies, Houston Astros and Toronto Blue Jays and in the Korea Baseball Organization (KBO) for the LG Twins.
+Édgar Gerardo González Elizondo (born February 23, 1983) is a Mexican professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Oakland Athletics, Colorado Rockies, Houston Astros, and Toronto Blue Jays, and in the KBO League for the LG Twins.

-González was the sixth major leaguer from Monterrey, Nuevo León, México, joining Óscar Villarreal, Felipe Montemayor, Bobby Treviño, Héctor Torres, and Alex Treviño.
+González was the sixth major leaguer from Monterrey, Nuevo León, Mexico, joining Óscar Villarreal, Felipe Montemayor, Bobby Treviño, Héctor Torres, and Alex Treviño.
 He was the 94th native of Mexico to appear in the majors and the 53rd pitcher from Mexico to work a big league game when he debuted with the Diamondbacks on June 1, 2003.
 At that time, he was the youngest pitcher in Major League Baseball, at 20 years old.

 He throws a 4-seam fastball, slider, 2-seam fastball, and a changeup.

 Professional career

 Arizona Diamondbacks

 González signed with the Arizona Diamondbacks as a non-drafted free agent on April 18, 2000.
 When he did not report for his assignment in the Dominican Republic, he was placed on the suspended list for 2000-2001.
 He was assigned to Single-A South Bend Silver Hawks of the Midwest League in 2002.
 On April 14, in only his second professional start, he tossed a no-hitter against West Michigan for his first professional win.
 He did not issue a walk and faced the minimum 27 batters because he picked off the only baserunner of the game (reached on an error).
 He was 11–8 with a 2.91 ERA and 110 strikeouts with South Bend before earning a promotion to the High-A Lancaster JetHawks of the California League in August, the last month of the season.
 He finished in Lancaster 3–0 with a 0.78 ERA and 21 strikeouts against 3 walks in 4 games started.
 His 14 victories in 2002 tied for second among Arizona minor leaguers.
 He was pitcher of the month of August in the Arizona farm system after combining 5–0 with a 1.18 combined in the two levels.